dojot/docs/source/flow.rst

     :align: left
     :alt: http_node

-This node sends an http request to a given address, and, then, it can forward the response to use in somewhere of the flow.
+This node sends an http request to a given address, and, then, it can forward the response to the next node in the flow.

 .. _http_in_node:
 .. figure:: images/nodes/http_node_cfg.png